Understanding Vascular Dementia: Causes, Symptoms, and Treatment

 The disruption of blood flow to the brain is a leading cause of vascular dementia.
 When the blood vessels that supply the brain narrow or become blocked, it prevents oxygen and nutrients from reaching the brain cells.
 Conditions such as high blood pressure, atherosclerosis (hardening of the arteries), and diabetes can contribute to this disruption and increase the risk of developing vascular dementia.

-See also The Link Between Infection and Inflammation in the Brain and Cognitive Decline
+See also The Link Between Cognitive Decline and Cardiovascular Disease

 Common Medical Conditions Associated with Vascular Dementia